Presentation and Status in Health Basket

 Paediatric population: Modafinil should not be used in children aged less than 18 years old because of safety and efficacy concerns.

-To improve wakefulness in patients with excessive daytime sleepiness associated with narcolepsy (with or without cataplexy); idiopathic hypersomnia when other causes of hypersomnia have been excluded; obstructive sleep apnea/hypopnea syndrome (OSAHS) and shift work sleep disorder (SWSD).
+PROVIGIL is indicated to improve wakefulness in patients with excessive sleepiness associated with narcolepsy (with or without cataplexy), obstructive sleep apnea/hypopnea syndrome (OSAHS) and shift work sleep disorder (SWSD).

 Diagnosis of sleep disorders: Modafinil should be used only in patients who have had a complete evaluation of their excessive sleepiness, and in whom a diagnosis of narcolepsy, has been made in accordance with ICSD diagnostic criteria.
 Such an evaluation usually consists, in addition to the patient’s history, sleep measurements testing in a laboratory setting and exclusion of other possible causes of the observed hypersomnia.